AMID Logo

 10. Sea freight Bill of Lading (BOL)Issued by the sea freight carrier as proof that the cargo is on board the vessel.
 It is the final contract of carriage and the title for the consignment.
 Ocean Bill of Lading (Negotiable or Non-negotiable / Express Release)

-Other Possible Export Documents (Depending on Cargo or Destination)
+Other Possible Paperwork (Depending on Cargo or Destination)

 2. Insurance Certificate - This proves coverage if you purchased cargo insurance.